DBazin/SpecTk/README.md

 Bug Fixes:
 2D minus- An error no longer occurs when pressing the minus button for a 2D plot
 1D log- 1D log plots now display values less than 1 properly

+SpecTk 1.3.2a 10/28/2023

+Minor fix to how updates work with 1D graphs
+OT - fix for loading image